galaniz/formation-docs/README.md

 # Formation Docs

-A utility to generate Markdown or HTML documentation files from JSDoc comments in JavaScript or TypeScript files.
+Utilities to generate Markdown or HTML documentation files from JSDoc comments in JavaScript or TypeScript files.

 ## Installation